conorhamill36/conorhamill36/README.md

 Currently I'm using python 🐍 and ➡️C++ to analyse experiments that help us understand the nuclear reactions in stars that produce the elements we see in our Universe! 🌟🔭

-Read our paper on how we used transfer reactions to udnerstand how radioactive elements in our Galaxy are produced here: https://link.springer.com/article/10.1140/epja/s10050-020-00052-9 📜
+Read our paper on how we used transfer reactions to understand how radioactive elements in our Galaxy are produced here: https://link.springer.com/article/10.1140/epja/s10050-020-00052-9 📜

 I'm also interested in using data science and machine learning algorithms to understand and solve real world issues! 📈